 80 Day Obsession’s eating plan was a complete game changer for me.
 It uses the same color-coded container system as introduced in 21 Day Fix, except it takes it to the next level with timed-nutrition.
 The container colors are paired into meals, and you’re eating every 2-3 hours with particular meals focused around your workout block.
 It can seem overwhelming at first, but I will forever think of my meals in terms of container colors (like how blues will never be paired with oranges!).

 This round I used the container system as my foundation, but also logged my food via LoseIt to track macros (see my post on Tracking Macros vs. Counting Calories).
 While the container system is designed with a 40/30/30 macro split, I wanted to dial it in further with more accurate numbers to the foods I chose.
 This allowed me to make adjustments on days I maybe strayed and “cheated”, in turn creating an individualized, sustainable lifestyle.

 I started in Eating Plan A (1200-1500 calories) for phase one, bumped up to Eating Plan B (1500-1800 calories) in phase two, and ended Phase 3 and Peak Week in Eating Plan C (1800-2100 calories), which is my maintenance bracket.

 Spoiler alert: I still lost weight and inches in my maintenance bracket!
-All too often we think we have to continuously eat in a deficit to lose weight, but sometimes when you’ve been in a deficit for so long, your metabolism adapts, and losing weight becomes more stubborn.
+All too often we think we have to continuously eat in a deficit to lose weight, but sometimes when you’ve been in a deficit for too long, your metabolism adapts, and losing weight becomes more difficult.

 When I started my second round on Monday, December 31, 2018, I weighed 144.6 lbs.
 When I completed this 13-week program on March 31st, I weighed 137.4 lbs, losing a total of 7.2 lbs and 6 inches.